accrazed/ao/I_The Desiring-Machines/2_The Body Without Organs/Celibate Machine.md

 > >AO18::2
 > >[[The Schizophrenic#Celibate Machine]]
 ## Where do the intensive quantities come from?
-They're at the very least produced by [[Celibate Machine]]s, but they come from the two preceding forces, [[Attractions and Repulsions]], and from the opposition of these two forces
+They're at the very least produced by [[Celibate Machine]]s, but they come from the two preceding forces, [[Attractions and Oppositions]], and from the opposition of these two forces

-When put together, [[Attractions and Repulsions]] DO NOT return to zero intensity. zero intensity designates the [[Body Without Organs]].
-Their opposition is [greater than::positive to] zero intensity, and fluctuate in relative amplitudes of [[Attractions and Repulsions]]. ex.
+When put together, [[Attractions and Oppositions]] DO NOT return to zero intensity. zero intensity designates the [[Body Without Organs]].
+Their opposition is [greater than::positive to] zero intensity, and fluctuate in relative amplitudes of [[Attractions and Oppositions]]. ex.
 ## Examples
 - [[Marcel Duchamp]]'s painting _La mariée mise_ à _nu par ses célibataires_, _même_ ([[The Bride Stripper Bare by Her Bachelors, Even]])
 - The Machine in [[Kafka]]'s [[In the Penal Colony]]